CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 On Spectrum-2 and later, in addition to ACLs, items stored in KVD and ATCAM include internal counters for VLANs and interfaces in a bridge.
 If the network includes more than 1000 VLAN interfaces, the counters might occupy a significant amount of space and reduce the amount of available space for ACLs.

-If netfilter ACL space is exhausted, you might see error messages similar to the following when you try to apply ACLs:
+If ACL space is exhausted, you might see error messages similar to the following when you try to apply ACLs:

 ```
 cumulus@switch:$ sudo cl-acltool -i -p 00control_plane.rules